Human Services Courses

 Human Behavior & Soc.
 Environment I (SSW 250)

-Integrates knowledge obtained from the Liberal Arts Curriculum to understand the biological, psychological, social, and cultural determinants of human behavior for infants, children, adolescents, and young adults.
+An integrated biological, psychological, social, and cultural approach to the behavior of infants, children, adolescents, young adults, and adults from middle age through the end life.
 Theories of human development and human behavior are critically examined to determine their applicability to diverse populations.
-An ecological life model perspective is integrated with systems theory in order to help students recognize the relationship among micro (individual), mezzo (family and group), and macro (organizations, communities, and society) level problems.
+An ecological life model perspective is integrated with systems theory in order to help students recognize the dynamics of human behavior and social problems at each stage of the life-cycle.
 Pre- or co-requisite: SSW150.
 Fall semester.
 3 credits.

 The Helping Relationship (SSW 271)